WPgenWeakest Precondition Generator

 end.

 The result type of wpgen E t is (valhprop)->hprop.
-Thereafter, we let formula be a shorthand for this type.
+Hereafter, we let formula be a shorthand for this type.
+This shorthand will improve readability, especially when defining the mkstruct combinator, which has type formulaformula.

 Definition formula : Type := (valhprop)->hprop.

-Readability Steps 2 and 3, Illustrated on the Case of Sequences
+Readability Steps 2 and 3 for the Case of Sequences

-We introduce auxiliary definitions to denote the result of each of the branches of the match t construct.
-Concretely, we change from:
+We next introduce auxiliary definitions to denote the result of each of the branches of the match t construct.
+Concretely, we change from

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=